roadsnail/Pi-ve/README.md

 ## The Pi-ve HTTP Screen - Control Pi-ve with HTTP requests

-A screenshot showing Off/On, Manual/Timer Mode and Boost buttons on a simple browser screen that allows for easy control from a smartphone/tablet.
+A screenshot showing Off/On, Manual/Timer Mode and Boost buttons on a simple browser screen that allows for easy control from a smartphone/tablet by pointing your browser to http://your-pive-ip-address:1880/ctrl/page

 ![Pi-ve-HTTP](https://user-images.githubusercontent.com/24318993/116427789-3ecc1b80-a83c-11eb-9ee8-3b2a4c5422e0.png)